demchenkoalex/react-native-module-template/README.md

 node rename.js js-only
 ```

 This will invoke rename script, which removes all references to the template and makes some cleanup.
-It also removes `.git` folder.

 ⚠️⚠️⚠️ This script is not made to be bulletproof, some assumptions are made: